 Did you used to be a big reader, but stopped?
 What one book or genre helps you climb out of a reading rut?

-Once you make reading a habit again, you can embrace your true nerdiness.
+- Once you make reading a habit again, you can embrace your true nerdiness as a bookworm.

-Ease back into reading classics with these 8 short picks.
+- Ease back into reading classics with these 8 quick classics.

 - Try the Jane Austen cure and read more fiction!

 - Learn from 12 book bloggers how they find time to read.

 - As for exactly WHAT to read, browse the themed book lists here on the blog, check out my Book Recommendations page, or use this flowchart to match you to your next great book.

 For a lovely, short eBook on reading as a form of self care, check out The Literary Medicine Cabinet by Haley Stewart.
 She includes some excellent reading suggestions and lists, too!